 Our monthly snack schedule is available for download on our About page.
 Snack is the same for all classes.

 Check out our school calendar for upcoming events and volunteer opportunities.

 Sally Repman, Lead Teacher

 Hi everyone!
-I'm Sally Repman, and I am so excited to begin this school year with you :D. This is my fourth year teaching at Little Acorn, and my first year as the lead teacher in the Rainbow Room.
+I'm Sally Repman, and I am so excited to begin this school year with you.
+This is my fourth year teaching at Little Acorn.
 I am the proud parent of two girls, Lila and Helene.
 They both graduated from LAPSK and are now attending Hough Elementary.

 In the Rainbow Room, we provide a nurturing setting where kids can learn to feel comfortable leaving their caregivers for a short time and start to see themselves as an individual.
 This my be a little difficult at first, so we will help your child feel comforted until they can do this for themselves.
 Our main focus at school will be on learning social skills.
 For most kiddos, this is their first experience dealing with many children at once, and it is so critical we give them the tools to help them make these interactions a success.
 These tools can be language, turn taking, waiting patiently, sharing, problem solving, and working as a community or team to accomplish tasks.
 We also will introduce the beginnings of academics.
 This will include basic shapes, colors and numbers.
 We will explore many topics throughout the year and learn basic concepts within each topic.